-Section 164.404(a)(2) of 45 CFR Parts 160 and 164 of the Breach Notification for Unsecured Protected Health Information; Interim Final Rule and finalized in the HITECH Omnibus Rule, implies that organizations perform reasonable due diligence by actively auditing and monitoring for PHI breaches.
+Section 164.404(a)(2) of 45 CFR Parts 160 and 164 of the "Breach Notification for Unsecured Protected Health Information; Interim Final Rule," and finalized in the HITECH Omnibus Rule, implies that organizations perform reasonable due diligence by actively auditing and monitoring for PHI breaches.
 Exercising this due diligence protects organizations in the event that a violation occurs, and it may help to identify violations that wouldn't have otherwise been uncovered.

-Meaningful Use
+Meaningful Use Audit Requirements

-EHR and electronic medical record (EMR) vendors must demonstrate that their products meet the Technical Safeguards in the HIPAA Security Rule, including audit requirements, in order to become certified through the Office of the National Coordinator (ONC).
+EHR and electronic medical record (EMR) vendors must demonstrate that their products meet the "technical safeguards" in the HIPAA Security Rule, including audit requirements, in order to become certified through the Office of the National Coordinator (ONC) and participate in the multi-stage "meaningful use" EHR Incentive Program.